chrisronline/angular-promise-cache/README.md

       // Identifier for the cached promise.
 Default is promise.toString()
       // This is useful if you are creating different promises that need to share the same cache
       key: string,

+      // List of arguments to pass into the promise function
+      args: array

       // [v0.0.3]
       // This function is called on promise failure and returning true will forcefully expire